Second Bureau (1935 film)

 Second Bureau (French: Deuxième bureau) is a 1935 French spy romance film directed by Pierre Billon and starring Jean Murat, Véra Korène and Janine Crispin.
 It is based on the novel Second Bureau by Charles Robert-Dumas.
 The following year it was remade as a British film by Victor Hanbury.
 The book was one of a spy series Ceux du S. R. published in France by Librarie Arthème Fayard in 1934.
 The film's sets were designed by the art director Aimé Bazin.
+It was followed by a sequel Wolves Between Them in 1936.

+Synopsis

 Capitaine Benoit of the French secret service manages to steal the plans of Germany's new fighter plane.
 German intelligence assigns one of their top female agents to recover the stolen designs.